 Route logged with Control Apple Watch app synchronizes automatically to your iPhone so, you don’t need to do anything else than open Control app on you iPhone and your route is automatically visible there.

-If you have accidentally deleted the route from Control you can send it also manually from Apple Watch.
+If you have accidentally deleted the route from Control you can send it also manually afterwards from Apple Watch.
 By opening the course you want to synchronize from the Last runs view on Apple Watch and selecting the Send to phone.

 Import GPS track from GPX or FIT file

-- Use your iOS device to export the GPX or FIT file from your activity tracker manufacturer’s application and save it to your device
+- Use your device to export the GPX or FIT file from your activity tracker manufacturer’s application and save it to your device

-- There are likely many other ways to move the files like emailing the file to your self
+- There are likely many other ways to move the files like emailing the file to yourself

+- You can use the share file functionality on iOS and select to open it with Control app.
 While in Files app, press the file until the context menu opens.
 Select Share and choose Control as target where to share the file.

 Import GPS track from Apple Health